 Were you planning a trip to Hawaii but were put off when you found that airfare for two was costing over $2000 from the East Coast and that the well-known hotels were getting over $300 per night?
 What can you do to make up that money with the rest of your trip expenses and still get to visit paradise?
 Here are some tips to help you save money for your Hawaii vacation.

-I keep reading how impossible it is to use your frequent-flier miles.
-I say, bull.
-I've never had a problem using my miles to book airfare to Hawaii.
+Try using your frequent flier miles to book airfare to Hawaii.
 You might not always be able to get a "saver award," but using miles for a "standard award" may now be very cost effective.

-I cringe when I read stories about how expensive food is in Hawaii for visitors.
-Sure, if you eat breakfast, lunch and dinner at your hotel or resort, you'll spend an arm and a leg, but there are many options which can help you make dining in Hawaii a very reasonable expense.
+People often remark on how expensive food is in Hawaii for visitors.
+Sure, if you eat breakfast, lunch, and dinner at your hotel or resort, you'll spend an arm and a leg, but there are many options which can help you make dining in Hawaii a very reasonable expense.

 Nearly everyone who comes to Hawaii, especially to the outer islands, rents a car.
 It's a large expense which becomes even more expensive if you let the rental companies sell you those add-ons which you probably don't need.

 Too many visitors plan their vacation and don't even consider activity options until they arrive in the islands.
 They're missing all sorts of opportunities to save money.
 By planning ahead and booking online, you can save big bucks.